zueskalare/rss_auto_reader/README.md

 - **Summarization**: Generates concise summaries using OpenAI.
 - **Webhook Dispatch**: Posts summarized data to a configurable HTTP endpoint.
 - **ASGI & Web UI**: Serves the Flask-based API and web interface via Starlette and Uvicorn.
+- **Async Fetch Loop**: Executes the polling logic to fetch new feed entries asynchronously.
-- **Async Polling Loop**: Executes the polling and summarization logic asynchronously in the background.
+- **Async Summarization Loop**: Summarizes newly fetched articles asynchronously in the background.
 - **Dockerized**: Ready to run via Docker Compose for easy deployment.

 ## Prerequisites